NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Gold Falls Regular.md

 Choose two ability boosts.
 One must be to **Constitution** or **Charisma**, and one is a free ability boost.

 You're trained in the Performance skill, as well as your choice of the Cooking Lore skill or Volcano Lore skill.
-You gain the [[Feats/Impressive Performance|Impressive Performance]] skill feat.
+You gain the [[Impressive Performance|Impressive Performance]] skill feat.

 Additionally, when you receive a mission briefing at Gold Falls Inn or a settlement in Darkmoon Vale, you can draw on your knowledge of the region and its many stories.
 You gain a +2 circumstance bonus to your checks to Gather Information or Recall Knowledge during the Getting Started segment of such adventures.
 Be sure to remind your GM that you have a relevant background.